 Later, my older students told me the source of this misinformation was “Youtube.”
 Youtube?
 But yes, apparently these rumors had come from speculators on the internet who claimed that secret documents had been intercepted revealing that a bombing of South Korea was scheduled for September 9th.

 When you live in unresolved conflict for as long as Korea has, you get used it, it becomes the norm.
-Sure, we could all be bombed tomorrow, but we haven’t been for the past 64 years.
-And if we are, what can we do about it now?
+Sure, we could all be bombed tomorrow, but the country hasn’t been for the past 64 years.
+And if we are bombed, what can we do about it now?
 Might as well just live our lives.

 As an American, as a citizen of the most powerful nation in the world, I have never known the feeling of fearing another nation, of fearing invasion, of having to appease a higher power.
 Terrorism has changed things.
 America is no longer untouchable.
 But even so, our pride is very much intact.
 We don’t bow to anyone.